Songtech-0912/Quark/README.md

 * Why is \<insert feature here\> not available?

 Quark is *designed* to be extremely minimal, with very few configuration options.
-With that being said though, many features (e.g. find and replace) will come in the future releases.
+That being said tho, most features you'd expect out of a modern editor (like search and replace) are built-in.

 * I want to use Quark for my own projects.
 Can I do that?

 Yes, sure!
 Because Quark is free and open-source software, you're more than welcome to use it for personal purposes.
 You can even sell it, really, do whatever you want with it!

 ## Download & Install

-If you want a ready-to-use version of Quark, grab the latest version from the [releases page](https://github.com/Songtech-0912/Quark/releases).

-Otherwise, follow these steps:
+Ready-to-use binaries are not yet available for Quark, though they are in process of being developed.
+For now, running from source is the primary option.

 ### Get the source code